quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 .. image:: simple.png

 This example may seam oversimplified but since XOR is a commutative and associative operation, LLVM optimizations will always be able to reduce any XOR sequence into a graph of this type (and they usually do...).
-But our obfuscation will have to be able to handle non-optimized coden hence our algorithms will have to be generic.
+But our obfuscation will have to be able to handle non-optimized code hence our algorithms will have to be generic.

 Growing the Trees
 +++++++++++++++++

 Building the DAG is pretty easy thanks to LLVM's SSA representation.
 Each instruction has some ``Use``, generally other instruction that use it as an operand.
-So building the DAG is juste a matter of walking the uses and the operands of each instruction, keeping the ones that involve a XOR and leaving the others aside.
+So building the DAG is just a matter of walking the uses and the operands of each instruction, keeping the ones that involve a XOR and leaving the others aside.
 The recursive part looks like this:

 .. code:: C++